gazebosim/gz-transport/INSTALL_WINDOWS.md

     To fix this problem, manually move the nested directories up one level.

-1. Clone and prepare the Ignition Math dependency:
+1. Clone and prepare the Gazebo Math dependency:

         git clone https://github.com/gazebosim/gz-math
         cd ign-math